Anthony Woods-Scawen

 Charles Anthony Woods-Scawen (18 February 1918 – 2 September 1940) was a British flying ace who served in the Royal Air Force (RAF) during the Second World War.
 He was credited with having shot down at least seven aircraft.

 Born in British India, Woods-Scawen joined the RAF in 1938.
 After his training was completed, he was posted to No. 43 Squadron.
 He flew Hawker Hurricane fighters in the Battle of France, providing cover for the evacuation of the British Expeditionary Force from Dunkirk, during which he claimed his first aerial victories.
-He achieved further success during the Battle of Britain but was killed on 2 September when his parachute failed to open after he baled out of his aircraft when it was damaged in an engagement with German fighters.
+He achieved further success during the Battle of Britain but was killed on 2 September when his parachute failed to open after he bailed out of his aircraft when it was damaged in an engagement with German fighters.
 His brother Patrick, also a fighter pilot with the RAF, was killed the day before.
 An award of the Distinguished Flying Cross for Woods-Scawen was announced after his death.